cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 end
 ```

 As we can see, values assigned through these instructions can be easily changed in the compiled code.

 > [!TIP]
 > It is a good idea to _sanitize_ the values of program parameters to make sure that changes to the parameters in the compiled code do not break the program.

 For example, let's say that a parameter is created to specify the percentage of container capacity usage at which some action should happen.
-Constraining the parameter to a range of `0 ..
+Constraining it to a range of `0 ..
 100` ensures parameter values outside this range do not break the code:

 ```Mindcode
 param CUTOFF_PCT = 50;